What is a business emergency fund?

 - Receivables and inventory: if you have lots of products/stock and your payment terms are longer than 30 days, then you might need money to cover the shortfall during this period.

 - seasonality: Some businesses are only active in summer or holidays such as ice cream shops and holiday homes.
-Your emergency fund will need to carry you through off season times!
+Your emergency fund will need to carry you through off-season times!

 - Business structure: Each company structure is affected differently, but all the same.
 Whether you’re trading as a sole proprietor, a company and/or have employees – make sure you’re prepared!

 Making a list of running expenses and once off expenses can give you an idea of how much you need if your cash flow dries up.
 Other than yourself, what are your monthly expenses?
-For example, do you have staff, renting office space, have third party bills that need to be paid (suppliers, IT support, servers, etc.)?
+For example, do you have staff, renting office space, or have third party bills that need to be paid (suppliers, IT support, servers, etc.)?

 If you’re self-employed, consider the size and intervals of your projects.
 For example, if you sell something small to lots of clients, the risk tends to be slightly lower, whereas if you have one big project every two years, with a build-up of 1 year of preparation, you need money to carry you through the tough times – even if the cash is there right now.